 What Are the Five Stress Levels: A Complete Guide

 Ever feel like your stress is spiraling but can't quite figure out how bad it actually is?
+Most people walk around with a vague sense of being "stressed" without knowing where they actually fall on the spectrum.
 You're not alone.
-That said, most people walk around with a vague sense of being "stressed" without knowing where they actually fall on the spectrum.
 Here's the thing — not all stress is created equal.
 Understanding where you land on the stress scale isn't about labeling yourself; it's about knowing what tools to reach for.

 So let's talk about the five stress levels, what they look like in real life, and why recognizing them matters more than you might think.